0xAX/asm/content/asm_2.md

 move al, num1
 ```

-To get the actual value that located in the given address, we need to specify the variable name in square brackets:
+To get the actual value located in the given address, we need to specify the variable name in square brackets:

 ```assembly
 ;; Move the value of num1 to the al register